As the Town of Newmarket continues to grow, we are trying to keep the character of your neighbourhood.

 What exactly is this study?

-In order to achieve greater compatibility for new builds and redevelopments within an established residential neighbourhood, the Town will be looking to amend the Official Plan by defining Newmarket's existing neighbourhoods and develop specific policies based on the community characteristics.
+In order to achieve greater compatibility for new builds and redevelopments within an established residential neighbourhood, the Town will be looking to amend the Official Plan and zoning by-laws to define Newmarket's existing neighbourhoods and develop specific policies based on the community characteristics.

 Why is this study being conducted?